relsqui/doily/README.md

 * Have a bug report, idea, or request?
 Please add them to the [issue tracker](https://github.com/relsqui/doily/issues).
 * Want to contribute?
 Yay!
-Please comment on or create an issue first so we can discuss what you want to do before you make a
+Please comment on or create an issue first so we can discuss what you want to do before you make a [pull request](https://www.thinkful.com/learn/github-pull-request-tutorial/).
-  [pull request](https://www.thinkful.com/learn/github-pull-request-tutorial/).
-* When in doubt, feel free to just [email me](mailto:relsqui@chiliahedron.com).
+* When in doubt, feel free to [email me](mailto:relsqui@chiliahedron.com).

-## Why "Doily"?
+## [Why "Doily"?]

 Because "daily" is ungoogleable, especially in a software context.